samthor/but-unzip/README.md

 ### Dynamically import inflate

-You _could_ use dynamic `import()` instead to include `pako`, but the intersection of users who:
+You _could_ use dynamic `import()` instead to include `pako`, but nearly all users who are missing the compression library probably also don't support ESM imports (e.g., IE11 and old browsers).

-- don't have the compression API
-- don't support ESM imports

-&hellip;are extremely high (e.g., IE11 and weird old browsers).
+So this is how you'd do it but I'd probably not recommend it:

 ```js
 import { inflateRaw as platformInflateRaw } from 'but-unzip';